PatrickMcGrath29/thegoodland/content/posts/2025-09-08-ye-are-the-branches—an-excerpt-from-absolute-surrender.md

 isBlogPost: true
 author: Andrew Murray
 summary: Everything depends on our being right ourselves in Christ.
-If I want good apples, I must have a good apple tree; and if I care for the health of the apple tree, the apple tree will give me good apples.
+If I want good apples, I must have a good apple tree...
 And it is just so with our Christian life and work.
+If our life with Christ be right, all will come right.
 slug: 2025-09-08-ye-are-the-branches-an-excerpt-from-absolute-surrender
 featuredImage: /uploads/ye_are_the_branches.jpg
 createdDate: 2025-09-08